bitnami/charts/bitnami/cassandra/README.md

 > Note: You need to substitute the placeholders `REGISTRY_NAME` and `REPOSITORY_NAME` with a reference to your Helm chart registry and repository.
 For example, in the case of Bitnami, you need to use `REGISTRY_NAME=registry-1.docker.io` and `REPOSITORY_NAME=bitnamicharts`.

 | Note: you need to substitute the placeholder *[PASSWORD]* with the value obtained in the installation notes.

+### To 12.1.0

+This version introduces image verification for security purposes.
+To disable it, set `global.security.allowInsecureImages` to `true`.
+More details at [GitHub issue](https://github.com/bitnami/charts/issues/30850).

 ### To 12.0.0